AkshayRaman/JavaCV_EdgeDetection/README.md

   Sobel Edge Detection<br>

 Instructions to build the code:
-For a 32-bit system, make sure you use 32-bit Java and 32-bit OpenCV and 32-bit JavaCV ONLY.(https://code.google.com/p/javacv/source/browse/README.txt#24)
+NOTE: For a 32-bit system, make sure you use 32-bit Java and 32-bit OpenCV and 32-bit JavaCV ONLY.

 1. Download OpenCV from https://sourceforge.net/projects/opencvlibrary/files/opencv-win/3.1.0/opencv-3.1.0.exe/download
 This has been built and tested on OpenCV 3.1.0